 Visa Status Questions – Impact of Moving Online

-ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status will not be affected by the move of Spring 2020 classes to online and alternative delivery.
-Please note that F-1 and J-1 students must continue to maintain full-time enrollment despite the shift to online and alternative delivery.
+ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status will not be affected by the move of Spring and Summer 2020 classes to online and alternative delivery.
+F-1 and J-1 students must continue to maintain full-time enrollment despite the shift to online and alternative delivery.
 We are still waiting for guidance from the Department of Homeland Security regarding Fall 2020 enrollment.

 Departing the U.S. to Complete Studies Online

 ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status who wish to return to their home country to continue online studies may do so for the Spring and Summer 2020 semesters.
 This notice suspends the 5-month rule for absences which allows students to remain outside the US for more than 5 months without impact to SEVIS record.
 ISSS will maintain your F-1 I-20 or J-1 DS-2019 while you are out-of-country for Spring 2021 as long as you maintain full-time enrollment.
 Your I-20/DS-2019 and F-1/J-1 student status is not in any jeopardy.
 Please note that F-1 and J-1 students must continue to maintain full-time enrollment despite the shift to online and alternative delivery.